CTI-Buddy/cti-buddy.github.io/_posts/2026-09-07-socescalation.md

 date: 2026-09-20
 tagline: "An assignment-only record can't tell you whether the team asked for help or handed over the case"
 image: /IMG/090726.jpg
-tags: [Security Operations, Human Factors, Incident Response]
+tags: [SOC Management, Human Factors, Incident Response]
 ---

 Check what your case system actually writes down the next time somebody escalates.
 If all it captured is a field changing - the assignee moves from one name or group to another, or a tag flips - then you know something moved.
 You don't know what kind of move it was.